ovh/docs/pages/platform/kubernetes-k8s/installing-knative/guide.en-gb.md

 Knative provides a set of middleware components build on top of Kubernetes, abstracting away the complex details and enabling developers to focus on what matters.
 Built by codifying the best practices shared by successful real-world implementations, Knative solves the "boring but difficult" parts of deploying and managing cloud native services so you don't have to.

-Concretely, you will deploy Knative components and Knative will create Kubernetes components itselfs.
+Concretely, you will deploy Knative components and Knative will create Kubernetes components itself.
 You don't have to worry about Kubernetes components.

 Knative supports multiple HTTP routing layers, including Istio, Gloo, Contour, Kourier and Ambassador.

-Knative have two components:
+Knative has two components:

 - Serving
 - Eventing